-Leftover chicken, a few veggies and tons of flavor from Indian spices and you’ve got an incredible meal that comes together in minutes and breathes new life into odds and ends from your fridge.
+Chicken curry is so delicious and easy to make!
+Leftover chicken, a few veggies and tons of flavor from Indian spices and you’ve got an incredible meal, coming together in minutes!
+This chicken curry dinner will breathe new life into odds and ends from your fridge.
 It’s Chicken Curry in a Hurry!

 It starts off as one day a week and soon becomes a way of life.